schoon3r/schoon3r.github.io/flaws_cloud.md

 After this, it's a long walk teaching myself to launch an EC2 instance using this snapshot information.
 But here are the steps:

-1. From your own AWS EC2 Cloudshell, create a volume which is a copy of the snapshot you just found.
+1. From your own AWS EC2 Cloudshell, create a volume that is a copy of the snapshot you just found.

 ```
 aws ec2 create-volume --availability-zone us-west-2a --region us-west-2  --snapshot-id  snap-0b49342abd1bdcb89